matthewstokeley/wordpress/README.md

 # Twitter wordpress plugin fork

-this form abstracts the plugin loader functionality from twitter's wordpress plugin to create a boilerplate for rapid bootstrapping.
+this fork abstracts the plugin loader functionality from twitter's wordpress plugin to create a boilerplate for rapid bootstrapping.

 ## License
 Copyright 2015- Twitter, Inc.